mitric-lab/programming_theochem/src/01-fundamentals/04-bitwise_operators.md

 ### Left Bitshift

-Returns x with the bits shifted to the left by y places (and new bits on the right-hand-side are zeros).
+Returns x with the bits shifted to the left by y places (and new bits on the right-hand side are zeros).
 This is the same as multiplying \\(x\\) by \\(2^y\\).

 The easiest way to visualize this operation is to consider a number